Interstate 476 Pennsylvania

 Northward from Interstate 276, I-476 overlays the Northeast Extension of the Pennsylvania Turnpike to Allentown, Wilkes-Barre, Scranton and Interstate 81 at Clarks Summit.
 The tolled portion of the route serves both commuters in Montgomery County and travelers bound for the Pocono Mountains in northeastern Pennsylvania.

 Originally only 21 miles in length, the initial length of the “Blue Route” was fully approved by the American Association of State Highway and Transportation Officials (AASHTO) on June 9, 1991 after completion of Interstate 476 between I-95 and Conshohocken.
 The freeway retained this length for less than five years, as further extension was approved in 1996 north to the vicinity of Scranton.
 At that time, I-476 became the longest three-digit Interstate highway in the system with approximately 130 miles.
 The route surpassed the previous longest three-digit Interstate route, I-495 around Boston, Massachusetts.
 Furthermore, several two-digit Interstate routes, such as I-12 in Louisiana, I-19 in Arizona, and I-97 in Maryland are all shorter than Interstate 476.

-A $170 million project by the Pennsylvania Turnpike Commission will improve access between Interstates 81 and 476 south and north of Scranton and convert the Northeast Extension to all electronic tolling (AET).
+A $160 million project by the Pennsylvania Turnpike Commission will improve access between Interstate 81 and I-476 south and north of Scranton and convert the Northeast Extension to all electronic tolling (AET).
 The work is aimed to divert some of the through traffic away from I-81 in Scranton onto the Northeast Extension between Dupont and Clarks Summit.
-It was previously anticipated that a contract for design work should be awarded in January 2017, with construction projected to run through 2023.5 A revised preliminary design schedule was posted online on January 23, 2019.
+It was previously anticipated that a contract for design work could be awarded in January 2017, with construction projected to run through 2023.5 A revised preliminary design schedule was posted online on January 23, 2019.
 It outlined final design work from early 2021 to late 2022 with construction between early 2023 and late 2026.
 Temporarily halted due to COVID-19 and funding, preliminary engineering design work was scheduled to begin in early 2021.
 A revised schedule published online on June 10, 2021 indicated final engineering design from 2022 to 2024 and construction potentially starting in 2025.

 Parallel U.S. Routes